make-os-ctrl/scenario-examples/network-traffic/step2.md

 <br>
 > Services need to be accessible via HTTP and **not** HTTPS.

-Expose Apache on port 1234 using Docker:
+Expose NGINX on port 1234 using Docker:

 ```
 docker run -d -p 1234:80 httpd:alpine